bdandu93/EarlyDetectionOfCardioVascularDiseasesUsingMachineLearningAndXAI_Bhargava_Dandu/docs/Weekly Journal/Project Journal.md

 Key Points:

-- Progress Update: The
+- Progress Update: Finished the final draft of the thesis report.
+Worked on implementing the final version of the XAI techniques and model deployment.
-- Challenge Faced:
+- Challenge Faced: The major challenge faced is integrating all the softwares and deployment in the mac os.
+The XAI techniques are very hard to implement and interpret.
+After analyzing the results there were few important features that contributed to the negative prediction.
+So, that means the newly created features are not completely explored.
+That was outlined in the future study.
-- Next steps:
+- Next steps: The next steps are to submit the final draft of the artefact and wait for the supervisor feedback.

 ## Week 10 (Aug 31 - Sept 6)